Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 The correctness is evident from the fact that the SSH standard requires for \msgignore that \emph{``All implementations MUST understand (and ignore) this message at any time.''}~\cite[Sec.
 11.2]{RFC4253}.
 The intended purpose of this message is to protect against traffic analysis, so it is considered a security feature, although there is no benefit from it during the handshake phase.
 We note that the attacker may also use any other message type that does not generate a response.

-In addition, we found that an attacker can set the sequence numbers to arbitrary values by abusing the rollover after $2^{32}$ messages.
+\paragraph{Other Modifications of Sequence Numbers} In addition, we found that an attacker can set the sequence numbers to arbitrary values by using the rollover after $2^{32}$ messages during the handshake.
 These advanced techniques require that the implementation allows handshakes with many messages, a large amount of data, and a long operating time.
-As we do not require these advanced techniques for our attacks, a description can be found in \autoref{sec:advancedsqnnomanipulation}.

-\paragraph{Evaluation} We verified that, as expected, this technique works with OpenSSH~9.4p1 and 9.5p1, Dropbear~2022.83, PuTTY~0.79, AsyncSSH~2.13.2, and libssh~0.10.5.
+We also require a message that generates a response message but is otherwise ignored.
+Conveniently, the SSH standard requires this for all messages with unrecognized message IDs~\cite[Sec.~11.4]{RFC5243}.
+Let \msgunknown be a message with an unrecognized message ID.